 Visiting the Musee d’Orsay

 The Orsay has a very different feel than the Louvre does.
 The main area is very open, with extremely high ceilings that keep the noise down and give it an airy feeling.
 I was fascinated with the way the old train station was repurposed and given new life because where I come from, we just let our beautiful old train station decay until it found itself as set for movies involving destruction.
+(It has since been purchased and plans are in motion to restore it, so maybe there’s hope for that train station too!)

 I quickly got separated from my family so I wandered the museum on my own.
 In a vain attempt to find them, I climbed to the highest point for a bird’s eye view of the main gallery area.
 It was high enough that I had to use the zoom on my camera to scan the crowds below in order to make out people on the far end.
 I was unsuccessful at locating anyone, so I gave up and went to wander the upper level galleries in search of the Monets.
 I like the impressionistic style of painting because it tends to be much more colorful and light-hearted than most of the paintings we saw at the Louvre.
+Yep, I have very sophisticated taste.
+Just slap some pretty colors on a canvas and I’m happy.

 Don’t worry about my fate: the story ends happily, as I was eventually reunited with my mom and sister, and we headed out into the cold downpour to make our way back to the hotel.
+But not before stopping at a bar for drinks and dessert, which I combined by ordering a float made of raspberry sorbet and champagne.
+How is that not a thing in the US yet?

 What are your favorite parts of the Louvre or Orsay?